fudan-zvg/GSS/readme/TRAIN.md

 1. **Load the pre-trained weight of image encoder**

-From the Latent prior learning phase, one can utilize the intermediate checkpoint obtained (e.g., at 32k iterations) as the pre-trained image encoder weight.
+From the Latent prior learning phase, we can utilize the final checkpoint or intermediate checkpoint (e.g., 32k iterations) obtained as the pre-trained image encoder weight.
 This weight can then be loaded into the model to commence the training of $\mathcal{X}^{-1}$.

 For your convenience, we provide initialization weights.
 You can download them and save in `$GSS/ckp/` .